librato/watchconf/README.md

 ## Watchconf-util

 The watchconf-util package comes with a utility for parsing and pushing configuration into zookeeper.
-At librato we keep configuration in YAML stored in a repo.
+At Librato, we keep configuration in YAML stored in a repo.
 If I want to push changes to a cluster I would update the YAML, push to our repo and deploy to Zookeeper.
-To run the configuration push utility enter
+To run the configuration push utility, enter

 ```java -jar ./target/watchconf-util-0.0.11.jar```